 - 7.1 There are a number of complaints that are not in the scope of the Trust's Complaints Policy.
-These include but are not limited to:

-- Admissions

-- Statutory assessments of special educational needs

-- Matters likely to require a child protection investigation

-- Exclusion of children from school

-- Whistleblowing

-- Staff grievance
+These include but are not limited to: - Admissions - Statutory assessments of special educational needs - Matters likely to require a child protection investigation - Referrals made in line with the Academy's statutory & mandatory duties e.g. referrals to Children's Service, PREVENT etc. - Exclusion of children from school - Whistleblowing - Staff grievance